ibm-messaging/mq-dev-patterns/serverless/openwhisk/README.md

 * `CREATE` indicates a new trigger registration.
 * `DELETE` indicates a trigger deregistration.
-* `TRIGGER` event is a psuedo event registered as a default in the manifest.
+* `TRIGGER` event is an application registered event.
 This ensures that when the feed is triggered for anything other than a OpenWhisk lifecyle event, that it is seen as a TRIGGER event.

 When the feed is invoked, it checks for registered triggers.
 If there are registered triggers then the feed browses for the next message on the queue.
 If a message if found the feed fires registered triggers sending the messageId of the next message on the queue as a parameter.